PixelmonToGo/.github/docs/CONTRIBUTING.md

 | **feat**     | A new feature                                                                                               |
 | **fix**      | Any change, patch, or bugfix to an existing feature                                                         |

-#### Subject
+##### Subject

+A casual observer must be able to understand what the change will achieve by reading at the subject.

-The subject contains succinct description of the change, to be clearly understood by a quick observation:
+The subject contains succinct description of the change:

-- use the imperative, present tense: "change" not "changed" nor "changes"
+* use the imperative, present tense: "change" not "changed" nor "changes"
-- don't capitalize letters where possible
+* don't capitalize first letter
-- no dot (.) at the end
+* no dot (.) at the end
+* avoid unnecessary context clues

-#### Body
+##### Body

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
-The body should include the motivation for the change and contrast this with previous behavior if more detailed explanation is required.
+The body should include the motivation for the change and contrast this with previous behavior.

-#### Footer
+##### Footer

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

-#### Examples
+##### Examples

 ```commit
 fix(pencil): stop graphite breaking when too much pressure applied